Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War Story: The Lasara Lawn Mower Dispute

 Maria bought the mower on March 5, 2023, receiving a manufacturer’s warranty promising two years of free repairs.
 By July, the mower’s engine began stalling and refusing to start.
-She took it back to the dealer twice, each time told the problem was “minor” and tied to improper fuel usage.
+She took it back to the dealer twice, each time told the problem was minor” and tied to improper fuel usage.
 Maria, confident she followed instructions exactly, grew frustrated as the issues persisted.

-On September 20, 2023, after a final failed repair attempt, South Texas Outdoor Equipment offered her a temporary replacement mower but refused to replace or refund the original.
+On September 20, 2023, after a final failed repair attempt, South Texas the claimant offered her a temporary replacement mower but refused to replace or refund the original.
 Maria insisted the mower was defective from the start and demanded either a full refund or a replacement under the warranty.
 Negotiations fizzled, and by October 15, Maria filed for arbitration through the Texas Department of Licensing and Regulation.

 The arbitration hearing convened on November 30, 2023 with arbitrator James McCallum presiding.
 Maria was represented by her brother-in-law, an amateur legal aid, while South Texas Outdoor Equipment's attorney argued the mower had been misused despite Maria’s claims.